apache/solr-operator/docs/local_tutorial.md

 kubectl apply -f solrCloud-example.yaml

 # The solr-operator has created a new resource type 'solrclouds' which we can query
-# Check the status live with the 'watch' command.
-Hit Control-C when done
+# Check the status live as the deploy happens
-watch -dc kubectl get solrclouds
+kubectl get solrclouds -w

 # Open a web browser to see a solr node:
 # Note that this is the service level, so will round-robin between the nodes